Skip to content

 Goals

-TableFlow allows to represent a Kafka topic as a table in Apache Iceberg or Delta Lake format.
+TableFlow allows to represent a Kafka topic and associated schema as a table in Apache Iceberg or Delta Lake format.
 It becomes the mediation layer between operational data and analytical data zone.
 It is using the schema registry to get the schema definition of the table.
 It addresses a unified storage view on top of object storage.

 Kafka topic is the source of truth of the data.
 Tableflow supports the open table format: a table and catalog for analytics.
 It is part of the data as a product architecture.